-The features of the Uniden Home Patrol 2 is quite impressive.
-Among all radio scanners, it is one of the very few scanners that at their websites, you’ll see them referred to as ‘Simple Program Scanner’ and are programmed.
+The features of the Uniden Home Patrol 2 are quite impressive.
+Among all radio scanners, it is one of the very few scanners that on their websites, you’ll see referred to as ‘Simple Program Scanner’ and are programmed.

-I am here to give you an unbised Uniden Home Patrol 2 review based on my personal experience.
+I am here to give you an unbiased Uniden Home Patrol 2 review based on my personal experience.

 Read along as I reveal to you, the good and the not so good side of the radio.

 The Uniden HomePatrol 3 is a simple little police scanner.
 It is 4.2 inches tall, and 3.8 6.43 inches.
 Just like the size of an average man’s palm.
 This radio scanner surprisingly has a full touch color display.
 I mean, like smartphones, it is a screen touch!